9.9 Queensland’s international interjurisdictional relationships

 All agencies should familiarise themselves with obligations under the Act, and appropriate processes should be embedded within agencies to ensure compliance within all current and future business operations.

-Agencies should consult with the Department of the Premier and Cabinet early on any foreign arrangements intended to be negotiated or entered by their Minister and agency.
+Agencies should consult with DPC about any foreign arrangements intended to be negotiated or entered by their Minister and agency.

 Ministers are required to notify the Premier, in writing, as the earliest opportunity, where the Minister reasonably believes, in the context of the Act, the negotiations of, or entry in to, a foreign arrangement may carry a level of risk to Queensland requiring the Premier’s attention.
 In writing to the Premier, the Minister should identify information regarding the: